firesim/firesim/README.md

 and enables the resuse of the same FIRRTL between multiple simulation or EDA backends. midas.Compiler will be removed in the next release.

-### Endpoints Replaced with Target-to-Host Bridges.
+### 3. Endpoints Have Been Replaced With Target-to-Host Bridges.

 Unlike Endpoints, which where instantiated by matching on a Chisel I/O type, target-to-host bridges (or bridges, for short) are instantiated directly in the